Spatial / Temporal Coverage

 The mission team reviews the results to assess the overall quality and remove any obvious failures, which are rare, not flagged by automated checks of data consistency, or stressing cases that are used for product improvement.
 Cleared data are then posted to the LaRC Distributed Active Archive Center (DAAC) for public distribution.
 These steps are usually completed within the required 10 days from receipt of the necessary inputs.

-Vertical profiles of ozone, nitrogen dioxide (NO2), and water vapor (H2O) concentrations, as well as multi-wavelength aerosol extinction coefficient, are included in the solar Level 2 data product files.
-Three ozone profiles are available in this release of the solar products: an UV based mesospheric product (i.e., “Ozone_Mes” in the product files) and two Chappuis-based products.
-One Chappuis-based product uses a spectrally-focused fitting retrieval (i.e., “Ozone_MLR”) while the other uses a broad-spectrum retrieval scheme that is similar to that of SAGE II (i.e.,“Ozone_AO3”).
-Composite ozone and retrieved temperature/pressure products are not included in the v5.3 data set.
-Vertical profiles of ozone, nitrogen dioxide (NO2), and nitrogen trioxide (NO3) concentrations are included in the lunar Level 2 product files.
-Chlorine Dioxide (OClO) from lunar occultation is not included in this release.
-The channel wavelengths used in solar and lunar retrievals are available in the DPUG.
+Vertical profiles of ozone (O3), nitrogen dioxide (NO2), and water vapor (H2O) concentrations, as well as multi-wavelength aerosol extinction coefficient and derived aerosol products, are included in the solar Level 2 data product files.
+Three ozone profiles are available in this release of the solar products: a UV-based mesospheric product (i.e., “o3_mes” in the product files) and two Chappuis-based products.
+One Chappuis-based product uses a spectrally focused spectral fitting retrieval (i.e., “o3_mlr”) while the other uses a broad-spectrum retrieval scheme that is similar to that of SAGE II (i.e., “o3_ao3”).
+Vertical profiles of ozone, nitrogen dioxide, and nitrogen trioxide (NO3) concentrations are included in the lunar Level 2 product files.
+Chlorine Dioxide (OClO) from lunar occultation are not included in this release.

 Read more about SAGE III data: